logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

 Working with TensorBoard
 ------------------------

-When you run your job using tflauncher, TensorBoard will be started automatically.
+When you run your job using TFCluster, TensorBoard will be started automatically.
 So the only thing you need to do in your code to interact with TensorBoard is to import the tensorboard module from the hops python library.
 In addition to writing summaries and your TensorBoard events of course.

 ::